YankeeMarco/vercel-codex-autofix/Readme.md

 🧠 Key design principles
 	•	Commit-centric (not URL-centric)
 Logs are matched to the exact Git commit, not just the production URL.
+		•	The script prefers `vercel list -m githubCommitSha=<sha>` to avoid false positives when scanning logs.
 	•	Safe automation
 Codex edits files but never commits.
 Git commits are done explicitly by the script.
 	•	CLI-first, version-agnostic